 6. A weekend road trip with friends

-I enjoy catching up with friends and so I occasionally plan mini road trips out of Oxford.
-A change in scenery, combined with some quality time, is definitely good for the soul.
+I enjoy catching up with friends and heading out on an adventure and so I occasionally plan mini road trips.
+A change in scenery, combined with some quality time, is good for the soul.
 I can thoroughly recommend it!

 7. The great outdoors